 Critical Thinking

 One of the major issues is that of recognizing the essential system functions and the kind of analytical reasoning needed by today’s military personnel.
-Good g-factor tests can measure intellectual system functions and these tests have been extant in one form or another for millennia, having been in place at least as early as 165 BC (Fu, 1993).
+Good g-factor tests (basic quantifiable measures of intellectual ability) can measure intellectual system functions and these tests have been extant in one form or another for millennia, having been in place at least as early as 165 BC (Fu, 1993).
 Courage can be tested to some degree by challenging candidates with daunting tasks in Officer Candidate programs.
-However, testing for the subtle and multi-faceted characteristic that is labeled “critical thinking” is much more problematic and much in need of an independent study to characterize the concept and quantify its magnitude and potential.
+However, testing for the subtle and multi-faceted characteristic that is labeled “critical thinking” is much more problematic (Sanders & Moulenbelt, 2011) and much in need of an independent study to characterize the concept and quantify its magnitude and potential.
 These system functions are susceptible to stress and fatigue, the two major characteristics of the combat environment.
 An earlier paper discussed how emerging technologies may speak to these psychometric problems as well (Shawet al., 2019).